thepower/power-docs/docs/sdk/development/transactions/01-intro.md

 ## Prerequisites

-You need the last version of `nodejs` to be installed on your machine.
+You need the latest version of `nodejs` to be installed on your machine.

 ## Next steps